-Learn about the various HDPE (high-density polyethylene) types, recycling considerations, and how label adhesives impact both colored and natural HDPE.
+Learn about the various HDPE (high-density polyethylene) types, recycling considerations, and how label adhesives impact both colored HDPE and natural HDPE.
 Find out how label adhesives play in a role in enabling HDPE to increase recycling for durable packaging applications.

 Learn about HDPE, how it differs from other common plastics and what to consider with the different types when choosing a label adhesive.